derekrollend/darknet/README.md

 2. Create Annotation in Darknet Format

    (1).
 If we choose to use VOC data to train, use [scripts/voc_label.py](https://github.com/Guanghan/darknet/blob/master/scripts/voc_label.py) to convert existing VOC annotations to darknet format.

    (2).
+If we choose to use ILSVRC2014 object detection data to train, use [scripts/get_class_subset.m](https://github.com/derekrollend/darknet/blob/master/scripts/get_class_subset.m] to get a desired class subset of the available 200 classes with ground-truth bounding boxes.

+   (3).
 If we choose to use our own collected data, use [scripts/convert.py](https://github.com/Guanghan/darknet/blob/master/scripts/convert.py) to convert the annotations.

    At this step, we should have darknet annotations(.txt) and a training list(.txt).